 If you decide to verify your Foursquare Developer account, you will need to provide us with a major credit card, which we will only use to validate that it is a legitimate credit card.
 We use a third-party processor to validate your card.
 Foursquare does not view, process or store your credit card information.

-Usage of the API is subject to an hourly rate limit and a daily call quota, whichever occurs first.
+Usage of the API is subject to an a) hourly rate limit and a b) daily call quota, whichever occurs first.

 The call quota is the maximum number of API calls that can be made in a 24 hour period resetting each day at midnight UTC.
-By default, users can make 1,000 calls per day.
-This quota can be increased to 100,000 calls per day by verifying a credit card.
+Sandbox Tier Accounts can make 950 Regular API Calls and 50 Premium API Calls per day.
+This quota can be increased to 99,500 Regular API Calls and 500 Premium API Calls per day by verifying a credit card and upgrading to a Personal Tier Account.